View of the Lyngen Alps from Lyngen North

 Activities at Lyngen North

-Depending on the time of year you visit, there are quite a few outdoor adventure activities you can enjoy, including snowshoeing, skiing, fishing, and visiting the Reisa national park nearby.
+Depending on the time of year, there are quite a few outdoor adventure activities you can enjoy, including snowshoeing, skiing, fishing, and visiting the Reisa National Park nearby.

 The owners offer boats on hire to go boating and fishing on the fjord.
-Not being well-versed in the art of boating, we chose to opt-out of these activities.
+Not being well-versed in boating, we opted out of these activities.

 Spakenes_kystfort